 First, we start with a lengthy interview with you or with a child’s parents.
 We want to know as much about the person (their development, their strengths/weaknesses/tendencies, their family environment and history) before any testing starts.
 Then, testing will be scheduled for 1-2 days, usually lasting about 8-10 hours total.
 For kids 5 and younger, we’ll do this in 1-2 hours chunks instead.
 Testing is interactive and often fun, where we use games and puzzles to keep people engaged but also to collect data on baseline cognitive functioning, academic skills, visuomotor skills, language, memory functioning, executive functioning (attention/concentration, problem solving, cognitive flexibility, inhibition of impulses), social cognition, and personality and coping style.
 We also conduct interviews with teachers and any other professionals providing services, will request questionnaires from parents/significant others and teachers, and will conduct a classroom observation (if appropriate).

 After all this data collection is complete, we’ll write up everything we found, including all strengths, weaknesses, and idiosyncrasies.
 It’s important for us to understand how all of someone’s facets work together in their dynamic system to produce the specific current situation– then we want to fully explain that understanding to you.
 If a diagnosis is needed, we’ll give it, but we’re also focused on helping you know what to do with this information.
 This isn’t just academic exercise– what are the actionable steps you can take to help you or your child reach your goals?
 Who are the right service providers to help you get there?
 And how can you fit these myriad recommendations into your daily life?
 The last step of the process is the feedback session, where we’ll talk all that over and make sure you’re confident of what your next steps will be.

-Is testing conducted during the pandemic going to produce valid and reliable data?
+Is testing conducted remotely going to produce valid and reliable data?